 Please note that the region can be hot and has a wet season and applications are open from the months of April to November for this reason.
 However, in unusual circumstances dates outside of the months may be considered on a case by case basis.

 For artists participating in the Self-Funded Residency Program, there is a one-off administration and service fee of $440; a residency fee of $1200 for the month, and refundable bond of $400 to cover any costs associated with damage or extraordinary cleaning.

 All fees include GST and are due on confirmation of your successful application.

-For artist participating in the Invited Artist Residency Program, there is a one-off Administrative and Services fee of $330 payable upon accepting the residency.
+For artist invited to participate in the Guest Artist Residency Program, there is a one-off Administrative and Services fee of $440 payable upon accepting the residency.

 Successful applicants will be responsible for all other costs including food, transport, travel costs, insurance and art materials.
 There is no stipend or living allowance attached to the stay.
 The artists may like to consider other ways to fund their visit.
 Though it is only 15 minutes from the town of Mullumbimby, due to its location artists will need a car for the duration of the residency.
 Please note that the Byron School of Art does not provide transport and that artists are responsible for making the necessary arrangements.

-Proposals are welcome throughout the year but please note there are a limited number of spaces available, and it is recommended that applications are submitted well in advance.
+Applications will open 31 August, and must be received by 31 October.
+Please note there are a limited number of spaces available, and it is recommended that applications are submitted well in advance.
 All applicants will be notified in writing of the outcome of their application.
-Application forms will be available on our website from August 2018.
-Until then enquiries should be sent to email@example.com